lauralwd/lauralwd.github.io/_posts/2021-06-30-post-mpp-server.md

 ---
-title: "Post: Our humble lab server, what's inside and how to use it."
+title: "Our humble lab server: what's inside and how to use it."
 excerpt_separator: "<!--more-->"
 categories:
   - Blog